sktime/sktime-dl/README.rst

 these classifiers over.
 We have not been very good at maintaining this repo, so hopefully it will be easier when it is part of sktime proper.

-Ther first PR is here
+The first PR into sktime is here https://github.com/alan-turing-institute/sktime/pull/2447
-https://github.com/alan-turing-institute/sktime/pull/2447